davemh/diy-animation-scan-aligner/README.md

 - Works best with **high-contrast scans** (peg holes clearly darker than paper).
 - Using a production or feed scanner, you should end up with solid black pegholes
 - Using a combo printer/scanner with ADF, you may need to add a strip of black electrical tape to the inside lid of your scanner bed, positioned so it sits directly behind the pegholes during the scanning process.
 - Using a flatbed scanner, you may need to place a strip of black paper behind your pegholes to ensure that they end up looking solid black.
-Of course, this tool really pairs best with ADF, in that it is meant to save you scanning time.
+Keep in mind that this tool is meant to save you time by unlocking batch scanning as an option.
+If you're already scanning one page at a time, you might as well just use a pegbar.

 ---